ironhack-labs/lab-javascript-basic-algorithms/README.md

 - Fork this repo
 - Clone this repo
-- Go to [repl.it](https://repl.it/languages/nodejs) and create an account (or login if you have one)
-- Type this in the *Code Editor* (left panel)
+- Type this in the *File Tab* (left panel)

   ```javascript
   console.log("I'm ready!");
   ```
-- Press `run ►`
+- Save
+- Open a terminal and navigate to the directory where the script file is, then issue the following command `node js/index.js`
-- If you can see the message in the right side panel, you are really ready!
+- If you can see the message in the terminal panel (bottom), you are really ready!

   <!-- ![](https://i.imgur.com/4TQislb.png) -->
   ![](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_17f095b9bb4fa4bd1bee1c017c043327.png)